ASSOCIATE ProFessor

 Heide Adham

 Heide is pursuing a Master of Science in Neuroscience at the University of Calgary.
+She obtained her Bachelor of Health Sciences (Honours) from the University of Calgary.
 Her research focuses on the social competence of survivors of pediatric acute lymphoblastic leukemia and solid tumours.
+In her free time, she enjoys drawing, painting, writing and lifting!
+She also has too many cats.

 Education